Kali Linux Install Guide

 Use nano to edit the gsad.sevice file

-nano /usr/lib/systemd/service/gsad.service
+nano /usr/lib/systemd/system/gsad.service

 Change the value of the --listen argument to 0.0.0.0 and optionally change the value of --port to the standard SSL/TLS port 443: